AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

 ## Shader Generation Tests

-- ShaderGen.cpp

-Core shader generation framework tests.
+- GenShader.cpp : Core shader generation tests.

-- ShaderValid.cpp
+- GenOsl.cpp : OSL shader generation tests.
+- GenGlsl.cpp : GLSL shader generation tests.
+- GenOgsfx.cpp : OGSFX shader generation tests.

+Each language test will scan MaterialX files in the test suite to test code generation.

+- Render.cpp : Shader compilation and rendering tests.

-Tests for all GLSL and OSL implementations.
-If rendering tests are enabled via the build options then each Element tested will be rendered if the appropriate backend support is available.
+  If rendering tests are enabled via the build options then code for each Element tested will be compiled and rendered if the appropriate backend support is available.
   - GLSL:
       - Will execute on a Windows machine which supports OpenGL 4.0 or above.
   - OSL: Uses the utilities "oslc" and "testrender" utilities from the [OSL distribution](https://github.com/imageworks/OpenShadingLanguage).
     - The test suite has been tested with version 1.9.10.
     - The following build options are required to be set: